CURL Fellowship Applications

 Students may receive fellowship support for multiple years.

 Because the Center is involved in ongoing discussions with organizations and agencies outside the university to identify possible collaborative projects, students are strongly encouraged to talk with Center staff before submitting applications so that we can discuss possible areas of involvement in Center activities.
-Pre-application inquiries should be directed to David VanZytveld, CURL Assistant Director at: email@example.com.
+Pre-application inquiries should be directed to David VanZytveld, CURL Interim Director at: firstname.lastname@example.org.
 Although we cannot fund all applications received, we will work as much as possible with all students to identify potential community partners and possible support for collaborative projects.

 Applications should include: